Neurodevelopmental Effects Associated with Air Pollution:

 Section 3.d: Diesel and urban sources of PCBs and PBDEs that are also sources of PM-2.5

-Section 4: Over five-fold differences in atmospheric PCB deposits according to distances from major roads -- PCBs are clearly an important component of PM-containing air pollution.
+Section 4: Over five-fold differences in atmospheric PCB deposits according to distances from major roads -- PCBs are clearly an important component of PM-containing air pollution (summary)

--- But, unlike particulate matter, PCBs are recognized to be developmentally toxic.
+-- Unlike particulate matter, PCBs are recognized to be developmentally toxic.
 And they accumulate in mothers and are transferred to infants in over-15-times higher concentrations after birth than prenatally.
 It is similar, although to lesser extents, for mercury and PBDEs.

-Section 5: Child neurological disorders and air pollution have been trending in opposite directions; but neurological disorders and breastfeeding rates have both increased greatly.
+Section 5: Child neurological disorders and air pollution have been trending in opposite directions; but neurological disorders and breastfeeding rates have both increased greatly (summary)